-I’m lucky enough to call this gorgeous West Texas farm home.
-It’s where my great grandmother made sacrifices for the generations after her.
-It’s where my grandfather was born, raised his family and has lived his entire life; it’s where my father grew up, and on the land to which he’s dedicated his life.
+I was lucky enough to call this gorgeous West Texas farm home.
+It’s where my great grandparents made sacrifices for the generations to come.
+It’s where my grandfather was raised; it’s where my father grew up, and on the land to which he dedicated his life.

 It’s where I learned to crawl, it’s where I learned to laugh.
 It’s where I learned the difference between right and wrong, and it’s where I learned to love.

 It’s where I learned to ride a bike and saddle a horse, where I learned to swim and to shoot, where I learned to climb trees, to make friends and where I learned to talk back.
 It’s the place I learned responsibility and the place I learned compassion for others.
 It’s the place I learned respect.
 It’s where I learned to read, to cook, to paint, to walk in heels, to pray… and it’s where I learned to be competitive, forgiving, appreciative and humble.

 It’s where I learned the value of a dollar, and the consequences of poor choices; it’s where I learned the golden rule.